Cy5er/Portfolio/Deep Learning/Assignment 6/README.md

 3. **Embedding Visualization**
    *Optional: t-SNE or PCA plots of the learned node embeddings, illustrating clustering of nodes according to their classes.*

----

-## Conclusion
-The GNN model successfully learns to classify nodes by leveraging both node features and graph structure.
-The training process shows good convergence, and the evaluation metrics indicate effective performance on the node classification task.
-Future work could involve exploring deeper architectures, alternative graph convolution methods, or additional regularization techniques to further improve model performance.